 |Crummock Water road|

 Travelling:Turn right out of the car park and continue along the B5289.
 There are wonderful views across Crummock Water towards Mellbreak mountain and to the right is the mighty Grasmoor mountain.
-After approx 0.6 miles there are two further free car parks which also give access to Rannerdale valley and adjacent open land.
+After approx 0.6 miles there are two small free car parks on Cinderdale Common which also give access to Rannerdale valley and adjacent open land.
 Just beyond on the left is a footpath which takes you along the picturesque lakeshore.
 The narrow road then climbs slowly away from the lake, there are one or two small places where you can stop and admire the views.
 Just beyond the first house on the left is a larger free car park.
 Beyond this the road crosses a cattle grid then descends with views ahead down Lorton Vale valley.
 Continue through a wooded section and shortly meet a T junction where you turn right towards Lorton, still the B5289.

 Continue along the pleasant Lorton Vale road for approx 1.9 miles and at the sign for Lorton village take the right turn towards Keswick.
 This road meanders through Lorton village and after approx 0.7 miles take the right turn towards Keswick.
 Shortly meet a T junction where you turn right again on the B5292 towards Keswick.
 The road begins to climb steadily away from Lorton and views open up over surrounding hills and valleys.
 The road soon crosses a stream on a stone bridge, you can park here and walk the short distance up the valley to Spout Force waterfall.
 Continue to climb steadily through the lower slopes of Whinlatter Pass.
 Eventually as the road reaches the summit of the Pass you will see the entrance to Whinlatter Forest Visitor Centre on the left.

 Distance: 33.7 miles Location: Whinlatter Forest Coordinates: N 54.60939, W 3.23012